 Both the UK and Ireland have well developed innovation ecosystems comprising a wide range of diverse Innovation Centres and related accelerators and business incubators.
 Due to the very different process of policy development in the two economies, however, the Irish and UK innovation ecosystems have rather different characters.
 The UK system has largely developed or evolved as a result of individual actors' decisions and initiatives.
 For example, individual universities have established their own incubator, accelerator and/or Innovation Centre ecosystems often with other local partners.
 In the UK, there has been relatively little attempt at nation-wide planning or system co-ordination (although the resulting ecosystem may arguably be more resilient with somewhat fewer single-points of failure).
-This is most evident in England, with some more system-wide planning evident in Scotland.
-In Ireland by contrast, centralised and significant state funding of key elements of the innovation ecosystem have led to a more strongly curated and uniform innovation ecosystem, with common elements across different regions and university contexts.
+This is most evident in England, with some more system-wide planning or key elements of the innovation ecosystem have led to a more strongly curated and uniform innovation ecosystem, with common elements across different regions and university contexts.
 For example, the, Enterprise Ireland-funded New Frontiers programme has provided support for a network of seventeen ICs across Ireland.
 The common funding for the scheme has led to more consistency of approach across Ireland reflected in a common focus on business development and common Innovation Centre KPIs.
 An essentially similar, curated approach has been adopted by Science Foundation Ireland (SFI) over the last decade in their strategic funding of a series of thematic Research Centres.